This document was developed to provide guidance for an SRC to review a project after experimentation.

 Start/End Dates: Project may only be one year in length and may not have started before January of the previous year.
 Student should have competed in the first fair which was held after the end date.
-Fair dates can be found on SSP’s website at http://apps.societyforscience.org/find_a_fair/.
+Fair dates can be found in the Find-a-Fair search.

 Information regarding Research Site: This will tell you if you need additional paperwork.
 For example, Form 1C for RRI, Form 5A if animals at school, field, home, Form 5B if animals at RRI, no culturing of microorganisms is allowed at home (FTQ), Form 6A for BSL-1 & BSL-2 studies which must be in the appropriate facilities.

-Review the research plan to find information regarding each of the questions asked in previous section under Abstract.
-The Research Plan Instructions page lists the items that should be included.
-The information should be written before the experiment is started (future tense), needs to be very detailed, and must be consistent with the documentation found on all other forms.
+Review the research plan and post project summary to find information regarding each of the questions asked in previous section under Abstract.
+The Research Plan and Post Project Summary Instructions page lists the items that should be included.
+This needs to be very detailed and must be consistent with the documentation found on all other forms.
 If more information is needed about the study, the student or adult sponsor may need to be contacted (email, phone or interview).